 A lab-grown diamond will save you a lot of money with zero trade-offs.
 They are virtually indistinguishable from natural diamonds but are made by man.
 You get the same mineral with the same optical properties, hardness, and beautiful look.
 Whether the painter used oil or acrylic does not affect the value of the painting as long as he is a true artist.

 Diamond engagement rings come as solitaires, halos, or three-stone rings.
 Solitaire is a minimalist design emphasizing a single diamond.
 A halo ring frames the view and brings the diamond into a focal point.
 A three-stone ring enhances the center stone with side diamonds on each shoulder, emphasizing its importance and beauty.
 Decorative elements should be used in moderation because it takes attention away from a center stone.

 Staying with tradition is the key to a perfect engagement ring.
 The ultimate goal is to have a thin, delicate band with the center stone set relatively low to the finger.
 The ring must be designed to complement the diamond, emphasize its strong points, and take attention away from any weaknesses.
 A perfect engagement ring shows a minimum amount of metal while maintaining its structural resilience.

 If you are hard on your jewelry, stay away from delicate micro pave.
 A solitaire or a three-stone ring is a practical option.
 Never ask to modify an engagement ring to fit flush with a wedding band – it’s a bad solution to a problem that does not exist.

 Limited budget - no problem!

 - Get a fancy shape instead of round

 A lower color brings the price down more than lower clarity.
-Most people cannot see the difference between an F and an H grades when the stones are apart.
+Most people cannot see the difference between an F and an H grade when the stones are apart.
 Round diamonds are much more expensive.
-A brilliant cut is better at hiding inclusions, an SI1 clarity is acceptable for a round diamond.
+A brilliant-cut is better at hiding inclusions; an SI1 clarity is acceptable for a round diamond.